Newsroom

 Early conversations lead to earlier answers, and earlier answers give people back control, confidence, and choice.

-At the inaugural C the Signs Conference, Dr Miles Payling - Co-Founder and Chief Scientific Officer - delivered a message that captured the spirit of the movement redefining how the world detects cancer.
+At the inaugural C the Signs Conference, Dr Miles Payling - Co-Founder and Chief Scientific Officer - delivered a message that captured the heart of a movement reshaping how the world detects cancer.

 “We can’t afford to wait for symptoms to become obvious.
 Every moment matters - because every moment lost is a choice, a treatment, a life that could have been saved.”

-That single question became the foundation of C the Signs - a platform designed to detect cancer early enough to change the outcome .
+That question became the foundation of C the Signs - a platform built to help clinicians detect cancer early enough to change the outcome.

-Today, that vision saves time and lives - with a patient with cancer detected every 22 minutes.
+Today, that vision makes a measurable difference: a patient with cancer detected every 22 minutes.

-Cancer remains the leading cause of death in the UK, with survival determined by the stage at diagnosis.
+Cancer remains one of the leading causes of death worldwide.
+Survival still depends heavily on the stage at diagnosis.

-Yet only 58.7 % of patients are diagnosed at early stages .
+- Yet only around 58% of patients are diagnosed at an early stage.

 “The problem isn’t people.
 It’s knowledge.
 We need to give every GP the power of precision - instantly.”